TattlingJam4231/weapon-rebalances/README.md

    - Galant
      - ammo pickup increased from 0.49/1.46 to 2.5/5

+   - Little Friend
-     - stability increased from 36 to 44
+     - ammo pickup increased from 0.27/0.81 to 2.5/5
+     - under barrel grenade launcher is now in the assault rifle catagory (benefits from aggressive reload basic)

    - Eagle
      - ammo pickup increased from 1/3.5 to 6/12
      - total ammo increased from 100 to 160
-     - concealment decreased from 8 to 1

    - Falcon
      - ammo pickup increased from 1.35/4.73 to 6/12
      - total ammo increased from 100 to 160
-     - concealment decreased from 10 to 1

    - AK.762
      - ammo pickup increased from 1.22/4.25 to 6/12
      - total ammo increased from 90 to 150
-     - concealment decreased from 13 to 1

    - Golden AK.762
      - ammo pickup increased from 1.22/4.25 to 6/12
      - total ammo increased from 90 to 150
-     - concealment decreased from 11 to 1

    - AMR-16
      - ammo pickup increased from 1.21/4.25 to 6/12
      - total ammo increased from 90 to 150
-     - concealment decreased from 17 to 2

    - AK17
      - ammo pickup increased from 1.42/4.95 to 6/12
      - total ammo increased from 105 to 175
-     - concealment decreased from 16 to 1

    - Gewehr
      - ammo pickup increased from 1.35/4.73 to 6/12
      - total ammo increased from 100 to 160
-     - concealment decreased from 12 to 1

-   - Little Friend
-     - ammo pickup increased from 0.27/0.81 to 10/15
-     - total ammo increased from 40 to 120
-     -concealment decreased from 8 to 1
-     - magazine capacity increased from 20 to 30
-     - damage decreased from 160 to 58
-     - default fire mode changed from single fire to automatic
-     - under barrel grenade launcher is now in the assault rifle catagory (benefits from aggressive reload basic)

    - Gecko
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 15 to 1

    - CAR-4
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 20 to 1

    - Queen's Wrath
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 16 to 1

    - AK5
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
      - damage decreased from 56 to 55
-     - concealment decreased from 18 to 1

    - Lion's Roar
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 17 to 2

    - AK
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 15 to 2

    - UAR
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
      - damage decreased from 55 to 54
-     - concealment decreased from 15 to 3

    - Tempest
      - ammo pickup increased from 6.08/11.14 to 10/15
      - total ammo increased from 150 to 240
-     - concealment decreased from 26 to 4

    - Union
      - ammo pickup increased from 6.08/11.14 to 10/15
-     - total ammo increased from 150 to 240
+     - total ammo increased from 150 240
-     - concealment decreased from 20 to 1

    - AMCAR
      - ammo pickup increased from 8.91/16.34 to 15/30
      - total ammo increased from 220 to 360
-     - concealment decreased from 21 to 6

    - Commando
      - ammo pickup increased from 9.72/17.82 to 15/30
      - total ammo increased from 240 to 360
      - damage decreased from 42 to 40
-     - concealment decreased from 22 to 3

    - JP36
      - ammo pickup increased from 9.72/17.82 to 15/30
      - total ammo increased from 240 to 360
      - damage decreased from 44 to 42
-     - concealment decreased from 19 to 4

    - Clarion
      - ammo pickup increased from 9.72/17.82 to 15/30
      - total ammo increased from 240 to 360
      - damage decreased from 41 to 39
-     - concealment decreased from 24 to 3

    - Valkyria
      - ammo pickup increased from 8.91/16.34 to 15/30
      - total ammo increased from 220 to 360
      - damage increased from 41 to 44
-     - concealment decreased from 26 to 3

    - Bootleg
      - ammo pickup increased from 8.1/14.85 to 15/30
      - total ammo increased from 200 to 300
      - damage increased from 40 to 42
-     - concealment decreased from 20 to 4

 ###  LMGs: